Packer defense delivers in quarterfinal win over Kasson-Mantorville - Austin Daily Herald

 Published 9:23 pm Tuesday, October 12, 2021

-The Packers made some big plays in the first half and they controlled the pace in the second half as they opened the Section 1AA Tournament with a 2-0 win over No. 5 Kasson-Mantorville in Art Hass Stadium.
+The Packers made some big plays in the first half and controlled the pace in the second half as they opened the Section 1AA Tournament with a 2-0 win over No. 5 Kasson-Mantorville in Art Hass Stadium.

 Austin (7-6-3 overall) struck first when Aidan Martinez worked himself free from the right wing just four minutes into the game, but the KoMets (8-7-2 overall) nearly tied things up just minutes later when a free ball trickled past Austin keeper Logan Pederson, who finished with four saves.
 Luckily for the Packers, senior captain Jacob Broberg was there to sweep the opportunity away.